james3gh/git-time/CONTRIBUTORS/IITBHU/James Thomas/info.md

 git commit --amend -m "title" -m "description" . <br />
 You can also write the commit message in vi editor using amend command.
 However using this command makes a new commit hash, so one need to force push it to be reflected in remote repo.

+### Ques-1 How and why merge conflicts arise?

+**Ans-1** According to me, merge conflicts arise when two different changes on the same line occurs in a file.
+Eg. merging 2 branches.
+However git cannot solve it automatically, thus its the work of the developer to consider which changes he likes to keep.